jrsouzadev/ts-node-react-setup/README.md

-MERN Stack App Setup by João Ricardo de Souza, October 2020 Using create-react-app for client and node-typescript-structure by Rocketseat (https://github.com/rocketseat-content/node-typescript-structure)
+Full Stack App Setup by João Ricardo de Souza, October 2020 Using create-react-app for client and node-typescript-structure by Rocketseat (https://github.com/rocketseat-content/node-typescript-structure)

 Stack: